 Meet the Team

-The Managing Partner of PowerTown Wrestling / Relativity Worldwide, Steve has a wealth of experience in the toy and licensing field.
-His list of licensed products spans the breath of the toy industry’s most iconic brands such as DC Action figures, Marvel Superhero Action figures, Tonka, Little Tikes, Karate Kid, Universal Monsters, TMNT, Power Rangers, and Harley Davidson, to name a few.
+The Managing Partner of PowerTown Wrestling, Steve has a wealth of experience in the toy and licensing field.
+His list of licensed products spans the breath of the toy industry’s most iconic brands such as DC Action figures, Marvel Superhero action figures, Tonka, Little Tikes, Karate Kid, Universal Monsters, TMNT, Power Rangers, and Harley Davidson to name a few.
 However, it’s his role as the “godfather” of wrestling action figures - the man who made the world’s first wrestling action figures - that makes him the linchpin of the company’s quest to bring classic wrestling figures to market.
-Teaming up wrestling legend Verne Gagne, Rosenthal created the concept of the wrestling action figure space with stars from the American Wrestling Association (AWA).
+Teaming up wrestling legend Verne Gagne in the early 1980s, Rosenthal created the concept of the wrestling action figure space with stars from the American Wrestling Association (AWA).

 Andy is a renowned sculptor who has been honing his skills in the collectible and toy industry for over 25 years.
 Working closely with the iconic Todd McFarlane throughout most of his career, Andy was on the ground floor in shaping the look of the collectible action-figures that Todd wanted.
 Through hyper-realistic sculpting and exacting attention to detail, he instituted new trend setting and industry innovative techniques.